Agent Identity

 @huddymaps to one specific identity.
 If the mapping becomes ambiguous, the alias is invalid until repaired.

-An agent identity combines up to five dimensions:
+An agent identity combines up to six dimensions:

 | Dimension | What it captures | Example |